Muppets from Space: Plot

-While Gonzo is in his cell, an alien channeling his voice through a sandwich asks him where the alien ship can land, and Gonzo suggests a beach known by the name of Cape Doom, unaware that Singer's assistant Agent Rentro (Bobo the Bear) is listening.
-Gonzo is then taken to the surgery room, and the Muppets arrive to rescue Gonzo and Rizzo.
+While Gonzo is in his cell, an alien channeling his voice through a sandwich asks him where the alien ship can land, and Gonzo suggests a beach named Cape Doom, unaware that Singer's assistant Agent Rentro (Bobo the Bear) is listening.
+Gonzo is then taken to the surgery room, and the Muppets arrive to rescue him and Rizzo.
 Meanwhile, Rizzo escapes from medical research and frees Gonzo from the dissection table, while Singer and Luft witness the other rats attack the surgeon Dr. Phil Van Neuter.
-Luft feels that his time has been wasted and angrily leaves.
-Upon discovering from Rentro that Gonzo is heading for Cape Doom, Singer prepares the Subatomic Neutro-Destabilizer weapon to use on the aliens.
-Singer and Rentro then head to Cape Doom.
+Feeling that his time has been wasted, Luft angrily leaves.
+Upon discovering from Rentro that Gonzo is heading for Cape Doom, Singer prepares a weapon called the Subatomic Neutro-Destabilizer to use on the aliens and heads to Cape Doom with Rentro.

 The Muppets rescue Gonzo from the facility, then arrive at Cape Doom where a crowd of alien believers await their arrival.
-After an hour-long wait, the ship comes to Earth and the aliens, who all resemble Gonzo, explain that many years ago they lost him, but now welcome him back.
-Singer shows up and tries to kill the aliens, ultimately failing to do so (Rentro having removed the weapon's battery) and is laughed at.
-Gonzo considers going with his long-lost family to their home planet, but chooses to stay on Earth with the Muppets with his family's blessing.
-Singer is invited by the aliens to go with them and leaves as Earth's ambassador.
+After an hour-long wait, the ship arrives and the aliens, who all resemble Gonzo, explain that many years ago they lost him, but now welcome him back.
+Singer shows up and tries to kill the aliens, ultimately failing to do so (Rentro having removed the weapon's battery), and is laughed at.
+Gonzo considers going with his long-lost family to their home planet but chooses to stay on Earth with the Muppets with his family's blessing, while a redeemed Singer is invited by the aliens to go with them and leaves as Earth's ambassador.

-Later that night, Gonzo and the other Muppets watch the stars from the boarding house roof.